Go directly to product information

 Stock item

 We maintain a limited stock of this delicious saffron.
-If you are interested in larger quantities, please inquire about availability and delivery times.
+If you are interested in larger quantities, please ask us about availability and delivery time.

 Batch number